 Most investments in global equities and AUTs are taxed using the FDR method.
-This means that actual changes in value are not taxed, instead these investments will be taxed as if they earned a 5% return regardless of their actual return, i.e. 5% of the daily market value of these investments will be taxed even when the investments have not increased in value and/or have decreased in value.
-Any gains and losses or dividends and distributions from these investments are not taxed separately.
+This means that actual changes in the value of, and any dividends or distributions from, these investments are not taxed.
+The FDR method assumes a 5% return (i.e., 5% of the daily market value of these investments will be taxed) regardless of whether the value of the investments has increased or decreased.